loda-lang/loda-programs/programs/oeis/list3.md

 * [A310412](http://oeis.org/A310412) ([L14 program](310/A310412.asm)): Coordination sequence Gal.5.129.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310420](http://oeis.org/A310420) ([L37 program](310/A310420.asm)): Coordination sequence Gal.6.324.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310440](http://oeis.org/A310440) ([L32 program](310/A310440.asm)): Coordination sequence Gal.6.202.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310454](http://oeis.org/A310454) ([L53 program](310/A310454.asm)): Coordination sequence Gal.5.140.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310461](http://oeis.org/A310461) ([L09 program](310/A310461.asm)): Coordination sequence Gal.6.350.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310469](http://oeis.org/A310469) ([L27 program](310/A310469.asm)): Coordination sequence Gal.5.141.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310498](http://oeis.org/A310498) ([L17 program](310/A310498.asm)): Coordination sequence Gal.3.20.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.